mbucchia/OpenXR-Toolkit/opencomposite.md

 ### The game will not start with error "unknown config option"

-Don't use stale a `opencomposite.ini` configuration file.
+Don't use a stale `opencomposite.ini` configuration file (from an older version of OpenComposite for example).

 ![OpenComposite unknown config option](site/oc-mirror.png)